Pushing the Boundary of Quantum Advantage in Hard Combinatorial Optimization with Probabilistic Computers: Analysis of Residual Energy Scaling with DT-SQA

 \section{Analysis of Residual Energy Scaling with DT-SQA}

 The DT-SQA is an annealing-based algorithm inspired by the principle of adiabatically reducing the transverse field in a quantum system.
-Using the well-known Suzuki-Trotter transformation \cite{suzuki1976relationship}, a $d$-dimensional quantum system is mapped onto a $(d+1)$-dimensional classical system.
+Using the well-known Suzuki-Trotter transformation \cite{suzuki1976relationship}, a $d$-dimensional quantum system is mapped onto a ($d$$+$1)-dimensional classical system.
 The additional ``imaginary-time'' dimension is composed of $R$ interconnected Trotter replicas of the original quantum system, where qubits are replaced by Ising spins.
 As proposed in Ref.~\cite{camsari2019scalable}, our strategy is to implement the DT-SQA algorithm directly on probabilistic hardware, using distinct physical replicas.

 In Fig.~\ref{fig:scaling_SQA}(a), we evaluate the scaling performance of DT-SQA by plotting $\rho_\mathrm{E}^\mathrm{f}$ as a function of the annealing time, $t_\mathrm{a}$, with varying $R$.
-The inverse temperature is set to $\beta = 0.5R$ and the simulations were performed on CPUs using logical instances of size $15 \times 15 \times 12$, obtained from Ref.~ \cite{King2023quantum}.
+The inverse temperature is set to $\beta$~$=$~$0.5R$ and the simulations were performed on CPUs using logical problem instances defined on a 3D cubic lattice of Ising spins with dimensions $15 \times 15 \times 12 $, obtained directly from Ref.~\cite{King2023quantum}.
 The results show that the absolute value of the slope, $\kappa_\mathrm{f}$, increases with $R$ when the minimum energy among the $R$ replicas is selected.
-A comparison in Fig.~\ref{fig:scaling_SQA}(b) reveals that DT-SQA reaches the scaling of the quantum annealer around $R=2850$ replicas (with $\kappa_\mathrm{f} = 0.805$) and above.
-In Ref.~\cite{King2023quantum}, $\kappa_\mathrm{f} = 0.785$ and $\kappa_\mathrm{f}= 0.51$ are quoted for the quantum annealer and CT-SQA algorithm, respectively.
+A comparison in Fig.~\ref{fig:scaling_SQA}(b) reveals that the scaling exponent of DT-SQA becomes comparable to that of the quantum annealer around $R$~$=$~$2850$ replicas (with $\kappa_\mathrm{f}$~$=$~$0.805$) and above.
+It is important to note that this is a comparison of the dimensionless scaling exponent, $\kappa_\mathrm{f}$, which is independent of the units on the time axis (MCS for p-computers, nanoseconds for the QA).
+The QA residual energy data is multiplied by a factor of 2 to align with logical instances, based on the observation that broken dimers (when physical spins representing the same logical spin do not agree after annealing) are rare \cite{King2023quantum}.
+In Ref.~\cite{King2023quantum}, $\kappa_\mathrm{f}$~$=$~$0.785$ and $\kappa_\mathrm{f}$~$=$~$0.51$ are quoted for the quantum annealer and CT-SQA algorithm, respectively.